 This Gear Doctors sleeping pad only weighs 1lbs 1oz, which makes it almost a whole pound lighter than the underquilt.

 So shop smart!
 Two pads can have a similar R-value, thickness, and price while weighing enormously different amounts.
-Underquilts have less weight variation, so they’ll rarely exceed 2lbs, but that’s still heavier than some of the pads on the market.
+Underquilts have less weight variation, so they’ll rarely exceed 2 lbs, but that’s still heavier than some of the pads on the market.

-Sleeping Pad vs Underquilt Comfort
+Comfort – Sleeping Pad vs Underquilt in Hammocks

 I can’t tell you what you’ll find more comfortable, but I can tell you that I prefer underquilts.
 I feel like I have more freedom to move around without a pad, and I’m not afraid of slipping off the pad at night.